-How to Add Achievements and Measurements Into Your Executive Resume
+How to Add Specifics & Achievements to Your Executive Resume

 Everyone has plenty to share – it’s just a matter of identifying the right content.

-A modern resume needs to be loaded with value, answering every employer’s primary question of “why should I hire you over someone else?”.
-This means resume content should be heavily focused on specifics and results, not basic job duties.
+A modern resume must be loaded with value, answering every employer’s primary question of “Why should I hire you over someone else?”.
+This means resume content must be focused on specifics and results, not basic job duties.

-Regardless of role, industry, or career length you have value and you’ve excelled at something.
+Regardless of role, industry, or career length, you have value and excel at something.
 So how do you unearth strong content for your resume?

 To start, one must know thyself.

 This may sound implied, but it often isn’t.
-A good many of my clients know their work and their jobs really well, but they lack awareness of personal skill sets and unique strengths.
+Many of my clients know their work and their jobs well, but they lack awareness of personal skill sets and unique strengths.
 Deep analysis and careful pondering are required to identify what sets one apart.

 Questions I often use to prompt my clients on personal strengths include: